 Serving Suggestions

 Kalakand is best served slightly chilled.
-That being said, I like to pop out my serving platter of this Indian burfi 5-10 minutes beforehand.
-This takes the sharp chill off from the fridge.
+That being said, I like to take out my serving platter 5-10 minutes beforehand.
+This takes the sharp chill off the fridge.

-The small squares of kalakand will keep best, tightly sealed in an airtight container in the fridge for up to 4-5 days.
+Store the kalakand in an airtight container in the fridge for up to 4-5 days.

-To freeze, cut into squares as directed and place on a small baking sheet with 1-2 inches between each piece.
+To freeze, place the kalakand squares on a parchment-lined baking sheet with 1 inch between each piece.
 Freeze for 1 hour, until set, then transfer to an airtight container with parchment liners between each layer.
 Freeze for up to 1 month.

 To thaw from frozen, bring to room temperature for 10-15 minutes on the kitchen counter.
 Alternatively, set overnight in the fridge.

-- Use fresh, green cardamom pods.
-Simply de-seed 4-5 pods and pound them in mortar-pestle or a mini spice grinder.
+- Use fresh cardamom pods if possible.
+Simply de-seed 4-5 green pods and pound them in a mortar pestle or a mini spice grinder.

 - Kalakand is ready when it stops sticking to the pan.
 Remove from the heat and place it on a trivet to cool slightly.